USAF Pilot, Vietnam War Veteran

-Shine Avenue, is named in honor of Lieutenant Colonel Anthony Shine, a pilot in the United States Air Force during the Vietnam War.
-Shine Avenue meanders around the periphery of the Market Common, intersecting with Farrow Parkway; it’s also the street where our Insider and Properties at the Market Common offices are found.
-It is a major part of Market Common History.
+Shine Avenue is named in honor of Lieutenant Colonel Anthony Shine, a pilot in the United States Air Force during the Vietnam War.
+The avenue meanders around the periphery of the Market Common, intersecting with Farrow Parkway.

-He was stationed with his family at an Air Force base along the Pacific Ocean, before he was stationed at the Myrtle Beach Air Force Base.
+He was stationed with his family at an Air Force base along the Pacific Ocean before he was stationed at the Myrtle Beach Air Force Base.
 His daughter and family enjoyed the lull of Myrtle Beach, compared to the massive typhoons that characterize the part of the Pacific Basin from whence they came.
-The family lived several blocks south of Garden City Pier, and enjoyed jeep rides along the quiet shores.
-They would also entertain their squadron with Olympic-themed beach parties in their sandy back yard.

 Anthony Shine left for his second tour of Vietnam from the Myrtle Beach Air Force Base in 1972.
 On December 2, he was flying an A-7D fighter aircraft on a reconnaissance mission near the Barthelemy Pass in North Vietnam near the border of Laos.
 He radioed his wingman to say that he was descending below cloud cover for a closer look at their target area.
 After ten minutes, his wingman radioed him, and received no response.
 His plane seemingly disappeared in the clouds.

-The passes through these mountains were dangerous; the area was rife with Vietnamese fighters; bombings and missile fire were common, and many planes were shot down.
+The passes through these mountains were dangerous.
+The area was rife with Vietnamese fighters.
+Bombings and missile fire were common; many planes were shot down here.
 In addition, the terrain was so rugged as to be almost impassable.
 Of the many Americans who went missing in this area, few were found.

-The military searched for him for three days, but found nothing, and Anthony was reported as Missing In Action.
-There were reports of a crash site, but it had been heavily looted, the government said, and there was little hope of finding more information.
-His daughter, who was 8 years old at the time of her father’s disappearance, never gave up hope of finding him.
+The military searched for Anthony for three days, but found nothing.
+He was reported as Missing In Action.
+There were reports of a crash site, but the government declared it had been heavily looted and there was, therefore, little hope of finding more information.
+Colleen, who was 8 years old at the time of her father’s disappearance, never gave up hope of finding him.